Killinskillz69/Nineteen69-paystring.crypto.com-/Whisper-PoC-2-Protocol-Spec.md

 ### Inserting (Authoring) Messages

 To insert a message, little more is needed than to place the envelope containing it in the node's envelope set that it maintains; the node should, according to its normal heuristics retransmit the envelope in due course.
-Composing an envelope from a basic payload, possible identities for authoring and access, a number of topics, a time-to-live and some parameters concerning work-proving targets is done though a few steps:
+Composing an envelope from a basic payload, possible identities for authoring and access, a number of topics, a time-to-live and some parameters concerning work-proving targets is done through a few steps:

 - Compose `data` through concatenating the relevant flag byte, a signature of the payload if the user specified a valid author identity, and the user-given payload.
 - Encrypt the data if an access ("destination") identity's public key is given by the user.